 - 1. A description of the policies, regulations and industry standards that Canadian Zinc considered in the development of its Closure and Reclamation Plan; - 2.
-A conceptual Closure and Reclamation Plan, which will include: - a.
-Identification of the overall reclamation goals and standards the Closure and

-- Reclamation Plan is designed to achieve and over what time period; - b.
-A list of closure and reclamation components and activities including a rationale for why Canadian Zinc chose a particular option and how it best meets the developer's reclamation goals; - c.
+A preliminary Closure and Reclamation Plan, which will include: - a.
+Identification of the overall reclamation objectives, standards and criteria the Closure and Reclamation Plan is designed to achieve and over what time period; - b.
+A list of closure and reclamation components and activities including a rationale for why Canadian Zinc chose a particular option and how it best meets the developer's reclamation objectives; - c.
 An outline for the methods and locations for on- and off-site disposal of materials during reclamation; - d.
-A conceptual program and schedule for any progressive reclamation envisioned; - e.
-A conceptual post-closure monitoring plan that includes a reporting strategy and a rationale for an "end-date" for monitoring; and - f.
-A cost-estimate component of reclamation activities, including costs of long-term water quality monitoring; - 3.
+A conceptual program and schedule for any progressive reclamation envisioned; and - e.
+A conceptual post-closure monitoring plan that includes a reporting strategy and a rationale for an "end-date" for monitoring; - 3.
 The Closure and Reclamation Plan should include discussion of management and monitoring programs for any materials/locations (including the underground works) that may cause an acid rock drainage or metals leaching impact, that further considers: - a.
 Creating a sufficient barrier for the prevention of tailings and waste rock oxidation; - b.
-The likely rate of movement of groundwater through the backfilled underground tailings and waste rock pile, associated uptake of acids, metals or other contaminants into groundwater, and monitoring location requirements and contingency plans for greater than expected rates of contaminant release; and - c.
+The likely rate of movement of groundwater through the backfilled underground tailings and waste rock pile, associated uptake of acids, metals or other contaminants into groundwater, and monitoring location requirements and contingency plans for greater than expected rates of contaminant release; - c.
+The long-term physical integrity of permanent features; and - d.
 Monitoring coverage required to track any other reasonably foreseeable post-closure contamination pathways; - 4.
 A visual depiction of the mine site and transfer facilities areas after closure and reclamation of the mine compared to its present and "during operations" condition, based on the following timelines: - a.
 One year after closure; - b.
 Ten years after closure; and - c.
 25 years after closure; - 5.
 Canadian Zinc's plans for establishing a self-sustaining vegetation community at the mine site after closure, including: - a. re-vegetation techniques, with a discussion on what species the developer will consider for this activity; and - b. an outline for how soon the area will rebound to a natural state of vegetation, if ever; - 6.
-How closure and reclamation activities will ensure long-term suitability of Harrison, Prairie and Funeral Creeks for fish and fish habitat: - 7.
+How closure and reclamation activities will ensure long-term suitability of Harrison, Prairie and Funeral Creeks for fish and fish habitat; - 7.
 Closure and reclamation requirements associated with decommissioning of the transfer facilities and winter road, including stabilization and re-vegetation of banks near water crossings; and - 8.
 A record of consultations that Canadian Zinc has had with potentially-affected communities, Aboriginal groups and responsible government agencies for the identification of various closure, reclamation, and long-term monitoring issues, and how the developer has adapted its plans to address the parties' concerns.